Mediation

 • Mediation may be more effective because it is the result of agreements made by both parties, rather than a judge's decision.

-Types of Mediation in Divorce Cases
+Types of Mediation in Divorce Matters

 Mediation is a valuable tool in resolving disputes during divorce.
 It allows couples to work together with a neutral third party to reach agreements on various issues.
 Here are some common types of mediation used in divorce cases:

-• Child Custody Mediation
+Child Custody Mediation in Houston

 Child custody mediation focuses on resolving issues related to the care and living arrangements of children after a divorce.
 It addresses: